 It is possible to study abroad for up to 12 months at every academic level (BA, MA, PhD).

 An exchange for study purposes is not the same as a stay abroad to learn a language.
 Please contact your departmental coordinator or the partner university directly for information on the language of instruction and the required language level.

 Withing the framework of the Swiss-European Mobility Programme you have the opportunity to receive federal funding for your exchange stay.
-Students normally receive this grant to cover travel- and stay-related expenses (the grant for the academic year 2020/21 amounts to CHF 1600.- per semester).
+Students normally receive this grant to cover travel- and stay-related expenses.
 By applying for an exchange through UZH you automatically apply for this grant.

 The calculation of the grants is based on the effective duration of the lectures (not taking into account introductory events and examinations which take place outside of the lecture period).